Tekkuza/Project-Finale/README.md

-# Project-Finale
+# Stocker Prep
 Location for final project

-#Header

-Description:
+## Description:

 This tool uses the Financial Modeling Prep API to scrape and collect stock information.
 This requires the creation of an account, and use of an API token to collect data.

-Classes:
+### Classes:
 Stock scraper
     This class collects and requests data from the API.
 This is where you can select the type of information to scrape.